Bondage rigger

-A bondage rigger is a person who practices the art of applying bondage, using any of a variety of materials such as rope, leather straps, or metal restraints.
+A bondage rigger is a person who practices the art of bondage, using any of a variety of materials such as rope, leather straps, or metal restraints.

 Bondage riggers may participate in bondage for many reasons.
 These may include: as a form of BDSM or D/s play for personal enjoyment; as an art form, such as in the Japanese bondage styles shibari and kinbaku; or as an enterprise for profit, by selling books, videos, or photographs.

 Bondage riggers work with one or more rope bottoms or bondage models, or may tie themselves in a practice called self-rigging or self-suspension.
 Some rope bottoms and bondage models are bondage riggers themselves.

-Responsible bondage riggers always follow the principles of risk-aware consensual kink (RACK) when rigging.
+Responsible bondage riggers always follow safety principles such as risk-aware consensual kink (RACK) when rigging.